-I am an archivist living in Austin, Texas, focused on responsible collecting and access practices for vulnerable cultural heritage materials.
-I’ve lived in Austin since 2013.
+I’m an archivist living in Minneapolis, Minnesota, focused on digital stewardship and responsible collecting practices for vulnerable cultural heritage materials.

-Studying abroad in the UK my junior year, I found I was far more passionate about Latin American history.
-After college I studied Latin American and early modern European history at the University of New Mexico, where I earned a master’s degree in 2013.
-My research focused on 15th and 16th century travel and contact literature, apocalypticism, and the impact of the Protestant Reformations in the 16th-century New World.
+Prior to my career as an archivist, I received a master’s degree in Latin American and early modern European history from the University of New Mexico.
+My research focused on 15th and 16th century travel and contact literature, apocalypticism, and the impact of the Protestant Reformations in 16th century New Spain and Peru.

-When I came to the UT Austin School of Information in 2015, I planned on training to work with rare books and manuscripts, to complement my research background.
-I found my work with human rights materials and post-custodial workflows at the Benson Latin American Collection on campus far more compelling, however, and over time my career focus has drifted towards digital preservation and ethically-sound archival practices.
+When I came to the University of Texas at Austin School of Information in 2015, I planned on training to work with rare books and manuscripts, to complement my research background.
+Work with contemporary digital human rights records quickly grabbed my attention however, and my focus shifted instead to post-custodial projects at UT’s Benson Latin American Collection.

 When I’m not archiving, I’m cooking, watching ’80s B movies, playing soccer, woodworking, and playing video games.